List of MPs in 2019-2024 parliament not standing in General Election

 – Hywel Williams, Arfon (MP for Caernarfon 2001-10, first elected MP for Arfon in 2010)

-– Lucy Allan, Telford (first elected 2015; formerly Conservative)– Crispin Blunt, Reigate (first elected 1997; formerly Conservative)– Nick Brown, Newcastle upon Tyne East (MP since 1983; formerly Labour)– Geraint Davies, Swansea West (MP for Croydon Central 1997-2005, then Swansea West 2010-24; formerly Labour)– Sir Jeffrey Donaldson, Lagan Valley (first elected 1997; formerly DUP)– Jonathan Edwards, Carmarthen East & Dinefwr (first elected 2010; formerly Plaid Cymru)– Julian Knight, Solihull (first elected 2015; formerly Conservative)– Conor McGinn, St Helens North (first elected 2015; formerly Labour)– Mark Menzies, Fylde (first elected 2010; formerly Conservative)– William Wragg, Hazel Grove (first elected 2015; formerly Conservative)
+– Lucy Allan, Telford (first elected 2015; formerly Conservative)– Crispin Blunt, Reigate (first elected 1997; formerly Conservative)– Nick Brown, Newcastle upon Tyne East (MP since 1983; formerly Labour)– Geraint Davies, Swansea West (MP for Croydon Central 1997-2005, then Swansea West 2010-24; formerly Labour)– Sir Jeffrey Donaldson, Lagan Valley (first elected 1997; formerly DUP)– Jonathan Edwards, Carmarthen East and Dinefwr (first elected 2010; formerly Plaid Cymru)– Conor McGinn, St Helens North (first elected 2015; formerly Labour)– Mark Menzies, Fylde (first elected 2010; formerly Conservative)– William Wragg, Hazel Grove (first elected 2015; formerly Conservative)

 The best videos delivered daily